 Why is my website called ‘Various Toys, Some Transforming’?
-Or, to put it another way, why do I find it fitting to think of poems and books – certainly those poems and books that I’ve been involved in making, but others too – as toys?
+Or, to put it another way, why do I find it fitting to think of poems and books – certainly those poems and books that I’ve been involved in making, but others as well – as toys?

 It’s not because I don’t take them seriously.
-Very much the opposite: I find it hard not to think of writing as wielding a kind of volatile power, with all the attendant responsibilities.
-What and how I write are linked very closely, therefore, with my ideas about doing good in a general way.
+Very much the opposite: I think of language as a powerful, volatile tool, with all the attendant responsibilities.
+What and how I write are linked very closely, therefore, with my ideas about doing good in a general way, politically or otherwise.

 Paper Light Trap is an in-progress project – 1:1 scale calligrams of moths written in monosyllables, and envisioned as spy messages.
 I also use them as business cards.

 Erratum, also in-progress, embeds poetry in a simple top-down puzzle game.